 Name of Program Objective Timeframe in H.E.
 Status of Program Implementation 44.
 The City shall conduct a study regarding the use of property liens for delinquent properties in order to encourage infill housing development.
 Encourage the development and re-use of delinquent infill properties.
-2012 The City is on track to complete this study by 2012.
-Responsible Department: Code Enforcement/ Planning (primary), SHRA 45.
-The City shall issue waivers for sewer and sanitation development fees for projects in which at least 10% are affordable to very low-income households.
+Responsible Department: Code Enforcement/ Community Development (primary), SHRA 2012 The City is on track to complete this study by 2012.
+45. The City shall issue waivers for sewer and sanitation development fees for projects in which at least 10% are affordable to very low-income households.
 Provide fee waivers for at least 100 residential units annually.
-Responsible Department: SHRA Ongoing Through the Regional Sanitation Board's fee waiver and deferral program, SHRA provided fee waivers and deferrals to 140 affordable units in the City and County in 2008.
-No projects moved forward in 2009, therefore no fee waivers were issued.
+Responsible Department: SHRA Ongoing Through the Regional Sanitation Board's fee waiver and deferral program, SHRA provided fee waivers and deferrals to 138 affordable units in the City and County in 2010.
 46. The City shall support Sacramento County's efforts to amend the enacting ordinances for the County Fee Waiver and Deferral Program to extend the deferral period recognizing the complexities and time needed to complete an affordable housing development.
 Extend fee deferral period for affordable housing development.
 Responsible Department: Sacramento Area Sanitation District 2008 As of January 14, 2009, the ordinances enacting the County Fee Waiver and Deferral Program were amended by the County, the Regional Sanitation Board, and the Water Board.
 In addition to removing all sunset dates from the program, the ordinances were changed to extend the fee deferral period to 24 months, and the waiver compliance period to 36 months maximum.

 Name of Program Objective Timeframe in H.E.
 Status of Program Implementation 47.
 The City shall use sewer credits to assist at least 200 units annually for infill and affordable housing.
 Provide sewer credits to 200 units annually.
-Responsible Department: Economic Development; Sacramento Area Sanitation District Ongoing Economic Development Department issued 347 sewer credits in 2009.
+Responsible Department: Economic Development; Sacramento Area Sanitation District Ongoing In 2010 Economic Development Department issued 145.66 sewer credits, helping create 594 new jobs and 59 infill and low-income housing units.
 48. The City shall produce a study on alternative housing products, materials, and designs that support affordability "by design" through cost savings at the planning and development stages.
 The study will recommend how these housing products can be encouraged by the City.
 Encourage housing that is affordable by design through appropriate incentives.
-Responsible Department: SHRA (primary); Planning 2010 Because of the downturn in the overall housing market, this program is currently on hold.
+Responsible Department: SHRA (primary); Community Development 2010 Due to the limitation of available funding sources to pay for staff, SHRA has not been able to conduct this study.
 49. The City shall update the Zoning Code to reflect recent changes to State law pertaining to density bonuses and impact fee deferrals for affordable housing.
 Comply with State density bonus law and increase incentives for the production of affordable housing.
-2010 Due to staff reductions it is likely this program will be completed in 2011.
-Responsible Department: Planning
+Responsible Department: Community Development 2010 This program will be completed in 2011.